Ship carrying first Ukraine grain cargo nears Syria -shipping sources | Law-Order

 Ship carrying first Ukraine grain cargo nears Syria -shipping sources

+The first ship to depart Ukraine under a U.N.-brokered deal to resume grain exports from the country two weeks ago was approaching the Syrian port of Tartous on Sunday, two shipping sources said.
+The Sierra Leone-flagged Razoni set sail from Ukraine's Odesa port on Aug.
+1 under the deal between Moscow and Kyiv, brokered by the United Nations and Turkey.

-The first ship to depart Ukraine under a U.N.-brokered deal was approaching the Syrian port of Tartous on Sunday, two shipping sources told Reuters.
+The first ship to depart Ukraine under a U.N.-brokered deal to resume grain exports from the country two weeks ago was approaching the Syrian port of Tartous on Sunday, two shipping sources said.

-The Razoni set sail from Ukraine's Odesa port on Aug.
-1 under the deal between Russia and Ukraine, brokered by the United Nations and Turkey.
-The cargo had been headed for Lebanon, but the the Ukrainian embassy said the original buyer refused delivery of the 26,000 tonnes of corn and the ship then sailed to Turkey.
+The Sierra Leone-flagged Razoni set sail from Ukraine's Odesa port on Aug.
+1 under the deal between Moscow and Kyiv, brokered by the United Nations and Turkey.
+The cargo of 26,000 tonnes of corn had originally been destined for Lebanon, which has been suffering a severe economic crisis that has made led to food insecurity for about half of its population.

+However, the original buyer refused the delivery over quality concerns and the ship sailed to Turkey, docking in Mersin on August 11.
+When it set sail again the following day, it did not keep its transponder on.
+Two shipping sources, one of them in Tartous, confirmed to Reuters on Sunday that the ship was approaching the northwest Syrian port.

+The Ukrainian embassy in Lebanon had no immediate comment on the ship's destination.
+It has previously accused Syria of importing at least 150,000 tonnes of grain it said was plundered from Ukrainian warehouses after Russia's invasion in February.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)